antixenoinitiative/axiwiki/engineering-odyssey.md

 ## Smear Campaign Plans

 Go to LHS 1541 - Chon Tourist Hotel.
 Check Habitat data ports.
 Usually 2-3x per run, very fast.
+[Gidey's Armoury](https://cdn.discordapp.com/attachments/407073451409670145/863535856606642186/HighResScreenShot_2021-07-10_20-51-01.jpg) in Vesper-M4 is also a great source for these.

 ## Settlement Defense Plans (Also for engineer unlock)

 These drop with about 16% chance per relog from the "crashed skimmer" data port which is spawned in irregular markers PoI - look for the "two container" instance with the crahed skimmer, NOT for the the "three container" instance with the crashed SRV.

+## Power Regulators

+Power regulators can be easily farmed from landed Eagles from Distress Signals.
+The eagle will have power regulators which can be shot, and the site can be relogged.
+You are looking for non degraded cores.
+If you don't see them, relog.

 ## Most other data